damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 author_gitlab: JobV
 author_twitter: Jobvo
 image_title: '/images/unsplash/fireworks.png'
-description: "GitLab 8.17 released with Pages in CE and Squash"
+description: "GitLab 8.17 released with GitLab Pages in GitLab CE and Squash on Merge"
 ---

 For many years, content management systems (CMS) have been used